-Wireless Sensor Networks (WSNs) emerge as enabling infrastructures for industrial monitoring and control systems [22].
-Timeliness and energy efficiency are important requirements to be fulfilled in these systems because the transmission of real-time messages must respect given deadlines and the wireless nodes are usually energy-constrained.
-The interdependence of the reliability of data transmission, the energy consumption of the nodes and the end-to-end communication delay introduces additional complexity to the network design.
+Wireless Sensor Networks (WSNs) emerge as enabling infrastructures for industrial monitoring and control systems [1].
+Timeliness and energy efficiency are important requirements to be fulfilled in these systems because the transmission of real-time messages must respect given deadlines and the wireless nodes are usually energyconstrained.
+WSNs may be installed for a fraction of the cost and time of an existing wired networks.
+In addition, WSNs can be effectively used in previously hard-to-reach environments, where electricity is not available or some level of mobility is required (e.g. rotating parts of machines).